clubcompy/writings.clubcompy.com/blog/content/blog/subscribe-to-a-bright-future.md

 We believe eventually the public will revolt against corporations and governments that hoard our data.
 The aphorism that "data is the new gold" will someday transmogrify into "Personal Information is the new plutonium".
-We will be prepared for this cultural shift and have a clear conscious when it comes.
+We will be prepared for this cultural shift and have a clear conscience when it comes.
 It is our mission to collect as little of your data as possible and still be able to host web applications.
 Like golf, we'll always be playing for the lowest score.

 Having ClubCompy target children as our primary user segment demands that we provide the highest protections for their information and their safety.
 We will never monetize our subscribers' or their childrens' personal information, habits, or actions taken on our website.
 And, we will constantly make tough design decisions that favor our subscribers' privacy and internet safety over shiny features.

 ### Software is Broken